Spring Vegetable Garden Tasks: When to Plant Cool-Season Crops (Zone 5ish Planting Guide)

 Early Spring Vegetable Garden Tasks

-Working wet soil leads to compaction.
-If soil forms a sticky clump, wait a few days before planting; your seeds might not germinate and could rot before sprouting!
+Working with wet soil leads to compaction.
+If the soil forms a sticky clump, wait a few days before planting.
+Your seeds might not germinate and could rot before sprouting!

 What Are Cool-Season Vegetables?